 The Veterinary Director works in partnership with the Shelter Operations Manager and Medical Coordinator team to:

-· Collaborate with Advisory Committee to develop and regularly review and update shelter medical standards, procedures, and guidelines assuring compliance with FR’s mission and state and federal shelter health and practice act guidelines.
+· Collaborate with Advisory Committee to develop, regularly review, update shelter medical standards, procedures, and guidelines assuring compliance with FR’s mission and state and federal shelter health and practice act guidelines.

 · Provide regular staff training to build awareness and skill in the areas of cat care, shelter health and operations, internal and public communications, and cohesive team building.